Ozell Sutton: Personal life

 Sutton was the 26th General President of Alpha Phi Alpha fraternity.
 As president, he was named one of the 100 most influential Black Americans by Ebony magazine.

+He died in Atlanta on December 19, 2015, at the age of 90.

+Honors

+In 1962, he received an honorary doctorate from Philander Smith in recognition of his political activism in the civil rights movement.

 In 2012, he was presented with the Congressional Gold Medal from President Barack Obama for being among the first Black members of the U.S. Marine Corps.
-He died in Atlanta on December 19, 2015, at the age of 90.